Does direct marketing have a place in today’s digital world?

 All three options are great way for brands to enter the homes of potential customers.
 They are a fabulous and cost effective tool for bridging the gap between online experience and high street presence.
 Not only do they build confidence in a brand, but they are so exciting to receive in the post, and far more personal than an email.
 After all, you can’t display an email on your coffee table!

 Many of the larger independent brands know the power of the catalogue and create the most fabulous A5 brochures which are directly delivered to your door.
 Take a look at Rocket St George, Loaf and Graham & Green for example.
 Each one of these retailers started off online, each has grown to be household names and each one promotes their latest brochure on their homepage.
 Research shows that “58 percent of online shoppers get their ideas from browsing catalogues, and nearly 90 percent bought items they saw first in a catalogue”.
-According to Rocket St George, their Christmas lookbook helped to increase their sales turnover by 20%.
+According to Rocket St George, their Christmas lookbook helped to increase their by 20%.

 So the question remains: Does direct marketing have a place in today’s digital world?
 I hope you agree that yes, it does.
 And, its importance as a marketing tool shouldn’t be underestimated or dismissed completely.
 Catalogues, brochures and lookbooks have an extremely valuable place in the marketing mix, don’t you think?